Tony Caputo is the head men's basketball coach, head men's tennis coach and assistant athletic director at Southern Virginia University.

 Okasaki Service Award.

-Caputo graduated in 1984 from then Weber State College with a B.A. in history and was recognized as the outstanding physical education minor that year.
+Caputo graduated in 1984 from Weber State University with a B.A. in history and was recognized as the outstanding physical education minor that year.
 In 1998 he received a master’s degree in education from Southern Utah University.

 He served a full-time mission for The Church of Jesus